Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

 \subsection{Model the wind/disk properties of the sample stars}

 The spectropolarimetric observations obtained by Polstar will probe the circumstellar environment of Be/Bn stars, revealing details of their (polar) wind, disk geometry, and wind/disk interactions.
-Through detailed modeling of the resulting data, we will be able to place strong constraints on disk density in the innermost part of the disk and corresponding temperature profiles and interactions of any companion with the disk.
-Monte Carlo radiative transfer (MCRT) codes have been used extensively to study disks in Be stars \citep{Wood1996b,Wood1996a,Wood1997,Hoffman2003,Carciofi2006,Carciofi2008}.
+Through detailed modeling of the resulting data, we will be able to place strong constraints on disk base density and the corresponding temperature profile.
+Modeling can also determine properties of star-disk interaction, mediated by radiation and/or stellar wind (from the Be star and/or any companions).
+Monte Carlo radiative transfer (MCRT) codes have been used extensively to study the disks of Be stars \citep{Wood1996b,Wood1996a,Wood1997,Hoffman2003,Carciofi2006,Carciofi2008}.
 In addition, recent MCRT simulations have investigated the optical and IR polarization produced by the wind structures around massive, mass-losing stars \citep{Shrestha2018,Shrestha2021}.
 MCRT methods are necessary for these scenarios because the high optical depths that often exist in Be disks give rise to multiple-scattering effects that modify the polarization beyond typical analytical results \citep{Wood1996a,Shrestha2018}.
 The Polstar team includes several MCRT experts who will extend these existing simulation techniques into the UV for comparison with Polstar data.